lvainio/executable-tutorial-dd2482/gosec/step2/step2.md

 ### Run *Gosec*

-Often we want to scan an entire repository for vulnerabilities. *Gosec* has an easy way of doing this.
-Execute the following command to run *Gosec* on all Go files in the current directory and recursively in all subdirectories.
+Often we want to scan an entire code repository for vulnerabilities.
+Run the following *Gosec* command to scan all files in the current directory and all subdirectories recursively.

 `gosec ./...`{{exec}}

-After running the command, you can see that *Gosec* provides output that lists any potential security issues found.
+After running the command, you can see in the terminal on the right that *Gosec* lists all potential security issues found.
 Since we are scanning recursively you can see that there are many potential issues listed.
 If you look at the output in the terminal you also see that *Gosec* lists in which file and where in the file the security issue is located.
 This is very helpful for developers that will work on fixing the issues.
-Additionally you can see that the output states which CWE ([Common Weakness Enumeration](https://cwe.mitre.org/)) that the found vulnerability maps to which can also be helpful in fixing the issue.
+Additionally you can see that the output states which CWE ([Common Weakness Enumeration](https://cwe.mitre.org/)) that the found vulnerability maps to which can also be helpful in resolving the issue.

 ### Scan Specific Directories